These two little pouches are inside the rectum of the dog, with one on the left and one on the right.

-- Allergies play a huge role in reoccurring problems with dog anal glands.
-For many of our own dog’s, the ones that had allergies, whether food related, environmental or both always had problems with their glands.
+- Allergies play a huge role in reoccurring anal gland problems in dogs.
+For many of our own dog’s, the ones that had allergies, whether food related, environmental or both, always had issues with their glands.

 - If your dog becomes constipated, this can also lead to problems.
 Don’t make your dog hold his bowel movements or urine for too long.
-Holding urine can result in kidney and bladder infections resulting in dog incontinence and leaking urine.
+Holding urine can result in kidney and bladder infections resulting in incontinence and leaking urine.

 What Are The Symptoms Related To Full or Impacted Glands